-Today marked the first big step of our adventure.
+Today marked the first big step of my adventure.

 After 3 months of research, watching videos, test rides, bike shows, conversations and disagreement, we finally collected the bikes that we both agreed were ideal for our trip.

 To say we were like two young lads getting their first ever bike is an understatement.
 The excitement of getting a new bike always puts more than a smile on every biker’s face but for us it was more than that, it was about us taking the first big step into our adventure.